peter88213/nvhelp-en/source/world_view.rst

 .. figure:: _images/character_view04.png
    :alt: Screenshot

-This is a list for image and research data links.
+This is a list for image and research document links.

 Although *novelibre* holds some character/location/item data, it is not the right application for extensive world building.
 For this,